0sureshyadav0/asstets/MEROCINEMA.md

 Ensure you have the following Firebase services enabled:

 - Firestore Database
-- Authentication (Google & WhatsApp)
+- Authentication (Google)
 - Firebase Storage

 ## Usage

-- Sign in using Google or WhatsApp authentication.
+- Sign in using Google authentication.
 - Browse and search for movies.
 - Filter movies by category.
 - Mark movies as favorites.